CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch05_surrogate.md

 following variables (listed in capital letters below) are recognized by the Surrogate Tool in the global control variables file:

--   GENERATION CONTROL FILE gives the directory and name of the
+-   GENERATION CONTROL FILE
-    > generation control CSV file to use for the run.
+> gives the directory and name of the generation control CSV file to use for the run.

--   SURROGATE SPECIFICATION FILE gives the directory and name of the
+-   SURROGATE SPECIFICATION FILE
-    > surrogate specification CSV file to use for the run.
+> gives the directory and name of the surrogate specification CSV file to use for the run.

--   SHAPEFILE CATALOG gives the directory and name of the shapefile
+-   SHAPEFILE CATALOG
-    > catalog CSV file to use for the run.
+> gives the directory and name of the shapefile catalog CSV file to use for the run.

--   SHAPEFILE DIRECTORY gives the name of the directory in which to look
+-   SHAPEFILE DIRECTORY
-    > for the shapefiles in the shapefile catalog.
+> gives the name of the directory in which to look for the shapefiles in the shapefile catalog.

--   SURROGATE CODE FILE gives the directory and name of the surrogate
+-   SURROGATE CODE FILE
-    > code CSV file to use for the run.
+> gives the directory and name of the surrogate code CSV file to use for the run.

--   SRGCREATE EXECUTABLE gives the directory and name of the srgcreate
+-   SRGCREATE EXECUTABLE
-    > executable to use for the run.
+> gives the directory and name of the srgcreate executable to use for the run.

--   DEBUG_OUTPUT specifies whether srgcreate will output debugging
+-   DEBUG_OUTPUT
-    > information as it runs (specify Y for yes and N for no).
+> specifies whether srgcreate will output debugging information as it runs (specify Y for yes and N for no).

--   OUTPUT_FORMAT specifies the format for the output files (currently
+-   OUTPUT_FORMAT
-    > SMOKE is the only allowable value).
+> specifies the format for the output files (currently SMOKE is the only allowable value).

--   OUTPUT_FILE_TYPE specifies the type of output file to create
+-   OUTPUT_FILE_TYPE
-    > (currently RegularGrid, EGrid, and Polygon are the allowable
+> specifies the type of output file to create (currently RegularGrid, EGrid, and Polygon are the allowable  values).
-    > values).
-The RegularGrid option should be used to generate
-    > surrogates for Eulerian grid-based models such as CMAQ.
-EGrid
+     *  The RegularGrid option should be used to generate surrogates for Eulerian grid-based models such as CMAQ.
-    > should be used only for the WRF/NMM-CMAQ system, whereas the
+     * EGrid should be used only for the WRF/NMM-CMAQ system
-    > Polygon option is used for non-grid-based models such as ASPEN.
+     *  Polygon option is used for non-grid-based models such as ASPEN.

 -   OUTPUT_GRID_NAME specifies the name of the output grid (valid only
     > when OUTPUT_FILE_TYPE is RegularGrid or EGrid).